 Building a successful company isn’t just about growth – it’s about scale.

 Growth means adding resources at the same rate that you’re adding revenue.
-For example, a company that gains a client, hires more people to service them, and adds revenue at the same rate it is adding more cost.
+For example, a company that gains a customer hires more people to service them and adds revenue at the same rate it is adding more cost.
 This is typical in many professional services-driven business models.
 While the company is technically growing, they’re not scaling.

 Scale is about adding revenue at a rapid rate while adding resources at an incremental rate.
-Google, Salesforce.com, or Citirx are prime examples for successfully scaling their businesses.
-They have mastered the formula of quickly adding customers while adding fewer additional resources; thus, driving consistent growth and increasing their margin over time.
+Google, Salesforce.com, and Citirx are prime examples of successfully scaled businesses.
+They have mastered the formula of quickly adding customers while adding fewer additional resources; thus, driving consistent growth and increasing margin over time.

 Strategy # 1: Boost Renewals

 Lifting renewal rates compounds your revenue base and topline growth.
 There’s a lot of torque in adding five, or even three points, to your renewal rate, then, of course, maintaining or, better, improving it over time.

 Meanwhile, the opposite is true.
 Low renewals hold back revenue growth and scalability.
 An 85% renewal rate will consume at least 15% of your new business bookings growth in order to maintain revenue growth.
 Most companies can’t overcome weak renewal rates, while the best companies consistently achieve 95% renewal rates.
 SiriusDecisions looks at the problem from an operational perspective and offers some keys to improving customer renewal rates in this article.
 We also recommend checking out related data and advice available in our Growth Index.

 Embracing a "land & expand" sales approach can also positively influence renewal rates.
 For example, you might aim to get half of your target growth rate from expansions by proving value in one area of your customer's business, then expanding to other areas.
 As your platform or solution becomes more far-reaching and stickier, the greater likelihood the customer will stick (renew) with you.